pulumi/pulumi-hugo/themes/default/content/blog/local-testing-with-pulumi/index.md

 "Oh, what's wrong with the current way it's handled?
 Is there something we can do better?"

 Alice paused.
 "Well, don't get me wrong, the way we use [per-developer stacks](/blog/iac-recommended-practices-developer-stacks-git-branches/) makes it super easy for me to deploy an entire copy of our environment.
 The problem is that...well, it takes a fair amount of time to create all the AWS stuff.
-Sometimes I just need something faster, just to test some quick changes to the code before deploying the app to a per-developer stack."
+Sometimes I just need something faster, just to test some quick changes to the code before deploying the app to my dev stack."

 Bob nodded thoughtfully.
 "I see.
 You know, Pulumi has a Docker provider; in fact, they recently released [a new version of their Docker provider](/blog/build-images-50x-faster-docker-v4/)."